University Rover Challenge

 Here at Yonder, each of our members is placed into one of six teams.
 Five of these are subteams for our URC project; another, Yonder Edge (formerly Research and Development) works on projects that are unrelated to our Mars rover.
 Each team has its leader who manages projects and meetings, but we believe that all of our members should be able to fully participate by bringing their ideas to the table.
 For a more detailed look into our URC teams, click on the "Learn More" under each team below.

 When it comes to making things move, our Motions team excels.
-Currently headed by Kyle Gillespie, the team is working on the design and construction of our rover for the upcoming year.
+The team is working on the design and construction of our rover for the upcoming year.
 This team is further divided into more subdivisions: Chassis, Drive System, Arm, Composites, and Motion Research.

 The Science team analyzes soil samples using various instruments and experiments of their design.
 In our previous year, we developed a Raman spectrometer and designed a soil extraction drill for the arm of the rover.